zachary-hayward/zachary-hayward/README.md

 # Welcome to My GitHub Profile

 Hi, I'm Zac.
-I'm a developer with a passion for creating projects that better my life.
+I'm a developer with a passion for creating projects that better my life, and hopefully others too.
 Here you can find an overview of my most recent work in a bootcamp through Dev Academy Aotearoa.

 ## About Me